 The solution to maintaining peroxide gel potency and the desired instability of the peroxide lies in constant refrigeration of all peroxide products, from the instant of manufacture until the time of use.
-Refrigeration nearly stops the breakdown of peroxides, circumventing the need to use chemical stabilizers such as anhydrous gels and phosphoric acid.
+Refrigeration nearly stops the breakdown of peroxides, circumventing the need for acidic pH and/or anhydrous bases.

-When continuous refrigeration is used to stabilize peroxides during storage and shipping instead of chemical stabilization of the gel itself, whitening gels are received by the dental practice at virtually 100% of their original potency and may be formulated with a fully aqueous base and pH at or above 7.
+When continuous refrigeration is used to stabilize peroxides during storage and shipping, whitening gels are received by the dental practice at virtually 100% of their original potency and may be formulated with a fully aqueous base and pH at or above 7.

-When removed from refrigeration and placed into the warm mouth, the degradation of this unstable peroxide is highly effective and thorough.^{21,30} With a fully aqueous base and neutral or slightly basic pH, gel osmolarity is much lower, and pulpal whitening sensitivity is significantly reduced.^{21,29,38-40}
+When removed from refrigeration and placed into the warm mouth, the degradation of this unstable peroxide is highly effective and thorough. ^{21,30} With a fully aqueous base and neutral or slightly basic pH, gel osmolarity is much lower, and pulpal whitening sensitivity is significantly reduced.^{21,29,38-40}